2023 Solar Incentives Guide for Southport, NY - Tax Credits & Rebates

 To better understand exactly how much the ITC could save you, contact your local Southport solar panel installation expert.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Southport solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Southport solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

 Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the state and local level.
 Certain incentives are ongoing, while others are offered for only a limited time.
 These local incentives could come from your county or municipality, or from the New York government.